AccessFayetteville provides numerous ways to stay informed about your local government.

 Adjusting the Budget, Throughout the Year:

 The budget may be adjusted throughout the budget year.
-Depending on the amount of the adjustment, approval may come from the Budget Director, Finance Director, Mayor or the City Council.
+Depending on the amount of the adjustment, approval may come from the Budget Director, Chief Financial Officer, Mayor or the City Council.
 A detailed explanation of the Budget Adjustment Policy is contained in the adopted budget.